Education & training

 - The Governors are keen for membership of the College to reflect both the academic achievements and high standards of professional conduct.
 For that reason, they may reserve the right to refuse membership or strike off any member whose conduct has or may bring the College and/or the profession into dispute.

 - To apply for Membership, please complete and return the Application Form with your payment.
-A form is also available to begin recording CPD for continued Membership in 2018/2019.
+A form is also available to begin recording CPD for continued Membership.

-For more information or an application form, please contact the IFD College Administrator, Corinne Pengelly.
+For more information or an application form, please contact the IFD College Administrator, Sharon Ellaway.

 Health & Safety for Funeral Staff (Units 1/HS1 & 2HS2)